 Ways to Get a Loan with No U.S. Credit History

 Most big banks aren’t interested in making personal loans to people with no U.S. credit history.
 Fortunately, there are several alternatives for obtaining a personal loan.
-Many immigrants with no U.S. credit history can find loans from $1,000 to $30,000 and annual percentage rates that range from 5.99% to 36%.
+Many immigrants with no U.S. credit history can find loans from $1,000 to $30,000 with reasonable annual percentage rates.
 In many cases and depending on the lender, funds can be disbursed in as little as one day.

 Join a Credit Union